 - Economic recovery is in-process as businesses begin to re-open.

 - The global economy will rebound, and a “bullish” America is predicted for 2024.

 Source: Connor Lokar, ITR Economics & Findings from The Goering Center 2020 Economic Study.

 As we saw many businesses struggle to keep their doors open, our business remained strong in 2020.
 Our office remained open throughout the year, and we did not have to lay off any employees.
-Construction projects have continued, and sales and development projects have been steady.
+Commercial construction projects have continued, and sales and land development projects have been steady.
 We count our lucky stars to be moving full speed ahead.
-We predict 2021 will be a year of growth and recovery in many business sectors and we look forward to a large slate of upcoming projects.
+We predict 2021 will be a year of growth and recovery in many business sectors, and we look forward to a large slate of upcoming projects.

 Just as our founder kept an eye on what the future holds for our industry, we too look ahead, and we see a bright light on the horizon.